Charley Goldman: Legacy

 After Marciano retired, Goldman continued to train fighters.
 Although he briefly worked with Argentinian Oscar Bonavena in his early career, he never again trained a world championship contender.

-Goldman was very popular with the sportswriters of his day.
-He was always good for a quote, and continued to sport his derby hat long past the era when they were customarily worn.
-The derby, along with his diminutive size (5'1" tall), ever present cigar, pleasant disposition, and horn rimmed glasses, presented a colorful image that endeared him to the boxing public of his day.
+Goldman was popular with the sportswriters of his day.
+Goldman was known for his unique appearance, he was short-statured at 5'1" tall, with present cigars, derby hats, and horn rimmed glasses.
+He was furthermore described as having had a pleasant disposition.
+This presented an image that endeared him to the boxing public of the time.

+Goldman was inducted into the International Boxing Hall of Fame in 1992 and the International Jewish Sports Hall of Fame in 1999.

+Some boxing writers have compared Goldman to Mickey Goldmill, the fictional trainer portrayed by Burgess Meredith in the Rocky film series.